 - Method and Time of Election:

 Elections to fill all Senate positions for the following academic year shall be at the beginning of the fall quarter in each of the constituent units, as defined in Article II, Section 2.
 The election will be by secret ballot from nominations made in an open meeting of the personnel of the constituent unit.
-The Dean of each academic College, the Head Librarian, and the Vice President for Academic Affairs (as certifying officer for Specialized Academic Services) shall each call the election meeting of the constituent unit and shall certify the results to the Secretary of the University Senate.
+The Dean of each academic College, the Executive Director of the Library, and the Provost (as certifying officer for Specialized Academic Services) shall each call the election meeting of the constituent unit and shall certify the results to the Secretary of the University Senate.
 Constituents shall be notified of the election at least one week in advance.
 Newly elected Senate members will take office in September of the year of the election.

 - Terms of Office:

 Each University Senate member will be elected for a term of three years or to complete an unexpired term.
 A University Senate representative may not be elected to succeed himself/herself unless completing a term of two years or less.

 A University Senate member serving as President or Vice President may continue to serve beyond his/her original term of office; both of these offices are non-voting positions.